Data-ARENA-Space/data-nadhi-sdk/README.md

 A powerful Python logging SDK that provides structured logging with rule-based filtering and pipeline triggering capabilities.
 The name "Nadhi" comes from the Tamil word நதி (river), representing the flow of log data through your system.

+---

 ## Features

-- **Structured JSON Logging**: All logs are formatted as JSON for easy parsing and analysis
+- **Structured JSON Logging**: All logs are formatted as JSON for easy parsing and analysis.
-- **Rule-Based Filtering**: Define complex rules to filter and route your logs
+- **Rule-Based Filtering**: Define complex rules in YAML to filter and route your logs.
-- **Pipeline Triggering**: Trigger custom actions based on log content and rules
+- **Pipeline Triggering**: Trigger external pipelines (e.g., via HTTP) based on rule matches.
-- **Trace ID Support**: Built-in support for distributed tracing
+- **Trace ID Support**: Built-in support for distributed tracing.
-- **Contextual Logging**: Add rich context to your log entries
+- **Contextual Logging**: Add rich context to your log entries.
-- **UTC Timestamps**: Consistent timestamp formatting in ISO 8601 format
+- **UTC Timestamps**: Consistent timestamp formatting in ISO 8601 format.
+- **Configurable via YAML**: Supports loading and merging multiple config files.
+- **Environment Variable Support**: API keys and server host are configurable via environment variables.
+- **Error Handling**: SDK logs its own errors if enabled.

+---

 ## Installation